When is the best time to go on safari?

 Weather-wise, the months from July through September offer some of the most favorable conditions in Victoria Falls.
 Although this period is actually winter time in the region, the weather is mild and average daily temperatures range from 21 to 25°C.

 The Victoria Falls are at their most impressive during the high water flow period from February to June.
-The falls are at their peak around May to June, when water falls curtain the width of the Zambezi River.
+The falls are at their peak around May to June, when the cascading water create a curtain the entire width of the Zambezi River.
 This makes close-up photography of the falls hard to capture during this period and electronic devices can get damaged by the spray and mist.
 Visitors heading to the falls should take a poncho or other water-proof attire.
-A helicopter tour flying above Victoria Falls is another viewing option during this time.
+A helicopter tour flying above Victoria Falls is one of the best viewing options during this time.

 Do I need a visa for my safari holiday?